kayue/WordpressBundle/README.md

 Caveats
 =======

-* Because Symfony tracks the user's authentication state independently of Wordpress, if the stateless is not set to true (see above) and the user logs out in Wordpress, they will not be logged out of Symfony until they specifically do, or they end their session.
-To prevent this, you should use either Symfony's or Wordpress's logout methods exclusively.
+* Because Symfony tracks the user's authentication state independently of WordPress, if the stateless is not set to true (see above) and the user logs out in WordPress, they will not be logged out of Symfony until they specifically do, or they end their session.
+To prevent this, you should use either Symfony's or WordPress's logout methods exclusively.
-* Wordpress assumes it will be run in the global scope, so some of its code doesn't even bother explicitly globalising variables.
-The required version of Wordpress core marginally improves this situation (enough to allow us to integrate with it), but beware that other parts of Wordpress or plugins may still have related issues.
+* WordPress assumes it will be run in the global scope, so some of its code doesn't even bother explicitly globalising variables.
+The required version of WordPress core marginally improves this situation (enough to allow us to integrate with it), but beware that other parts of WordPress or plugins may still have related issues.
 * There is currently no user provider (use the API abstraction, see example above)
-* Authentication errors from Wordpress are passed through unchanged and, since Wordpress uses HTML in its errors, the user may see HTML tags
+* Authentication errors from WordPress are passed through unchanged and, since WordPress uses HTML in its errors, the user may see HTML tags